Poor or insufficient sleep can have numerous adverse effects on your mind and overall mental health. Here are some of the significant impacts:

 1. Sleep disorder leads to Poor decision Power:

-Individuals with insomnia tend to make rash and poorly thought out decisions.
-The ability to weigh options and the loss of wings deteriorates, increasing the possibility of error.
+out decisions.
+The ability to weigh options and the loss of wings deteriorates,

 2. Risk-taking behavior:

-Sleep loss affects the brain’s reward system, increasing risk and impulsive behavior.
-This can manifest in a variety of ways, including financial decisions, partnerships, or health care decisions.
+and impulsive behavior.
+This can manifest in a variety of ways, including

-Physical health effects affecting mental health:
+Physical health effects affecting

 1. Immunodeficiency:

 Sleep is essential for a healthy immune system.
-Chronic insomnia weakens the body’s defense mechanisms, making individuals more susceptible to infections and diseases, and vice versa
+Chronic insomnia

-2. Increased Pain Sensitivity:
+Increased Pain Sensitivity:

-Poor sleep decreases the pain, making individuals more sensitive to pain.
-This heightened pain perception can lead to chronic pain, further affecting mental health through increased stress and decreased quality of life.
+to pain.
+This heightened pain perception can lead to chronic pain, further

 Long-term results: